HPC-cluster-package-management/modulefile-processing/README.md

 A deployment of a group of software packaged has to be built through Spack before the module file processing.
 The Spack's module file configuration has to enable both `tcl` and `lmod` block in its `modules.yaml` file.
 An example of configuration can be checked in Spack's [module tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_modules.html).
 The module files from Spack in both `lmod` and `modules` folders (together with the 2 folders) have to be tar-zipped into the tar file `spack-modulefiles.tar.gz` and replace it in the repo.
 The default loacation of 2 folders will be in `$SPACK_ROOT/share/spack/` if the configuration of Spack module files is not customized.

+For demonstration purpose, we include an example of spack-generated module files deployed on UCLA's Hoffman2 cluster in the directory of `spack-modulefiles-example`.
+All package pathes are specific to Hoffman2 environment and thus do not have generalization usage sense.

 ## Quick Start
 After cloning, you need to specify the corresponding module file root path information in `settings.ini` by modifying the content in `settings.ini.template`: